Alphonse Mucha: Sarah Bernhardt's theatre

 The poster appeared on the streets of Paris on 1 January 1895 and caused an immediate sensation.
 Bernhardt was pleased by the reaction; she ordered four thousand copies of the poster in 1895 and 1896, and gave Mucha a six-year contract to produce more.
 With his posters all over the city, Mucha found himself quite suddenly famous.

 Following Gismonda, Bernhardt switched to a different printer, F. Champenois, who, like Mucha, was put under contract to work for Bernhardt for six years.
 Champenois had a large printing house on Boulevard Saint Michel that employed three hundred workers, with twenty steam presses.
 He gave Mucha a generous monthly salary in exchange for the rights to publish all his works.
-With his increased income, Mucha was able to move to a three-bedroom apartment with a large studio inside a large historic house at 6 rue du Val-de-Grâce originally built by François Mansart.
+With his increased income, Mucha was able to move to a three-bedroom apartment with a large studio inside a large historic house at 6 Rue du Val-de-Grâce originally built by François Mansart.

-Mucha designed posters for each successive Bernhardt play, beginning with a reprise of one of her early great successes, La Dame aux Camelias (September 1896), followed by Lorenzaccio (1896); Medea (1898); La Tosca (1898) and Hamlet (1899).
+Mucha designed posters for each successive Bernhardt play, beginning with a reprise of one of her early great successes, La Dame aux Camelias (September 1896), followed by Lorenzaccio (1896); Medea (1898); La Tosca (1898), and Hamlet (1899).
 He sometimes worked from photographs of Bernhardt, as he did for La Tosca.
-In addition to posters, he designed theatrical programs, sets, costumes, and jewelry for Bernhardt.
+In addition to posters, he designed theatrical programs, sets, costumes, and jewellery for Bernhardt.
 The enterprising Bernhardt set aside a certain number of printed posters of each play to sell to collectors.